Guy-Shaw/textbounds/README.md

 # textbounds -- height and width of text

-`textbounds` measures the heigh and width of a piece of text.
+`textbounds` measures the height and width of a piece of text.
 Height is number of lines and width is the length of the longest line, also know as columns.